A Little About LED Light Therapy

 “I use the Baby Quasar MD Plus, and it’s part of my night time routine once a week.
 When I first started using it, I used it every night for two weeks straight and noticed improvement right away.
 After two weeks, I reduced the frequency to three times a week and after two months, once a week.
 My skin has better clarity and it feels firmer (due to increased collagen production).”

 I recommend LED light therapy.
 It works really well for me.

 Studies have shown that LED light therapy is extremely gentle and safe.
 And the technology behind it is sound.
 Results will vary by the individual.
-It definitely won't give the same results as more invasive procedures like micro-needling or CO2 Fractional lasers.
+It definitely won't give the same results as more invasive procedures like micro-needling or CO2 fractional lasers.
 However, if you commit to daily use, the results of LED light therapy will accumulate and give a long lasting effect.
-In combination with other collagen builders like retinol, collagen peptide supplements, topical vitamins C and E, peptides, and micro-needling, your skin will look great!
+In combination with other collagen builders like retinoids, collagen peptide supplements, topical vitamins C & E, peptides and micro-needling, your skin will look great!

 The Information provided on our website is not medical advice and should not be viewed as such.
 By law, only a medical doctor can diagnose or give medical advice.
 As a registered nurse, my goal is to educate, so I provide information on skin care, skin care products, and skin care treatments.
 If you have any condition that concerns you, please see a medical doctor.
 While most skin conditions are benign, some - like melanoma - can be deadly.
 If there is any doubt, please, please consult your physician.
 Thank you!